 When a party withholds information otherwise discoverable under these rules by claiming that it is privileged or subject to protection as trial preparation material, the party shall make the claim expressly and shall describe the nature of the documents, communications, or things not produced or disclosed in a manner that without revealing information itself privileged or protected, will enable other parties to assess the applicability of the privilege or protection.

-The log has to a include sufficient information so the court or opposing party can assess the applicability of the privilege or protection.
-This typically includes a description of each document and for each document, the date it was created, the author, the persons who received the document, why it is relevant and why it is being withheld.
+The log has to include sufficient information so the court or opposing party can assess the applicability of the privilege or protection.
+This typically includes a description of each document and for each document, the date it was created, the author, the persons who received the document, why it is relevant, and why it is being withheld.
 Additional information can be included and other evidence, such as affidavits, can be submitted to support the privilege claim.

 This case is limited to its facts.
 It does not stand for the proposition that the IRS can ignore the attorney-client privilege.
 It does stand for the proposition that a privileged log should be provided to the court in cases like this.